UNIONS: The impact of systematic errors on weak-lensing peak counts: Simulations

-Simulations are available for $101$ cosmologies, with $10000$ realizations for each cosmology, obtained by randomly rotating and shifting the lensing potential planes.

-Following \citet{Ajani_2020}, the peak counts are computed for each of the \texttt{MassiveNuS} cosmologies from the simulated convergence maps, averaged over the $10000$ realisations for each model.
-A model with massless neutrinos corresponding to $[M_\nu, \Omega_\text{m}, 10^{9} \times A_\text{s}] = [0.0, 0.3, 2.1]$ is also provided and we use it to compute the covariance matrix.
+Following \citet{Ajani_2020}, the peak counts were computed for each of the \texttt{MassiveNuS} cosmologies from the simulated convergence maps, averaged over the $10000$ realizations for each model.
+A model with massless neutrinos corresponding to $[M_\nu, \Omega_\text{m}, 10^{9} \times A_\text{s}] = [0.0, 0.3, 2.1]$ is also provided, and we used it to compute the covariance matrix.